Zirconium(IV) chloride

 Zirconium(IV) chloride, also known as zirconium tetrachloride, (auto=1|ZrCl4) is an inorganic compound frequently used as a precursor to other compounds of zirconium.
 This white high-melting solid hydrolyzes rapidly in humid air.

 Structure

 Unlike molecular TiCl4, solid ZrCl4 adopts a polymeric structure wherein each Zr is octahedrally coordinated.
 This difference in structures is responsible for the disparity in their properties: TiCl_{4} is distillable, but ZrCl_{4} is a solid.
 In the solid state, ZrCl4 adopts a tape-like linear polymeric structure—the same structure adopted by HfCl4.
 This polymer degrades readily upon treatment with Lewis bases, which cleave the Zr-Cl-Zr linkages.

 Synthesis

-This conversion entails treatment of the oxide with carbon as the oxide "getter" in the presence of chlorine at high temperature:
+This conversion entails treatment of zirconium oxide with carbon in the presence of chlorine at high temperature: